PhilReedData/PhilReedData.github.io/dhll201703/index.md

 Using the Adam Matthew API is similar.
 A request takes the form of a URL, which points to a specific bit of data from the Adam Matthew server.
 It can be used from any computer on University campus (i.e. we are restricted by IP range).
 You can type or paste Adam Matthew request URLs into your web browser's address bar to return data.
 The data it returns is still text data, but instead of using HTML markup it uses [JSON](https://en.wikipedia.org/wiki/JSON#Example){:target="_blank"} markup.

 Looking at JSON data in the web browser is not particularly helpful.
 It is designed for programming languages to interpret, making effective use of the nested key-value pairs structure.
-So we will use a short Python script that takes a URL, calls the Adam Matthew API, returns JSON data, then does something with that data.
+So we will (TBC) use a short Python script that takes a URL, calls the Adam Matthew API, returns JSON data, then does something with that data.

 ### Get the API key
 For the purposes of security, the URLs that you use to access the Adam Matthew API need to include a 32-digit key.
 The key given to us for the purpose of this workshop is not included in this web page as it could be viewed by anyone.
 Please await instructions on the afternoon!